When I was a kid, my parents asked me what I wanted to be when I grew up and I said, “A blacksmith.”

 Biography: “What’s the point of doing this if you don’t break?”
 He leaned forward, messaging his neck.
 “What’s the point?
 Because I want to do this, what other reason is there?”
 Dean Nelson is a quicksilver Singer/Songwriter from Pheonix, Arizona.
 His music is played on late night road trips and before first dates.
 His music ranges from heartfelt lyrics recalling a night in with a soulmate to a stadium filled with screaming fans.
 Dean’s stream of conscious lyrics has a distinctive tone in storytelling.
 Much like his voice, he’s trying to convey something with tone.
 There is an intentional ambiguity to the music.
 It’s as if the music were religiously honed in, and in the moment of recording, a fresh take was added to give the songs a sense of unbridled interpretation.

 Born and raised in Virginia, Dean released his first album Puzzles Vol. 2 in 2013 under the name Winchester with his cousin and longtime collaborator Spencer Jones.
 They found moderate success before disbanding the group in 2014 to pursue different genres and ends.
-They have kept their collaborative roots strong, producing and performing on each others subsequent albums.
+They have kept their collaborative roots strong, producing and performing on each other’s subsequent albums.
 In late 2015 Dean revamped Winchester, collaborating writing duties with the lyrical savvy Danien Martin and inserting a new line up, he released the rock dressed Clever Girl.
 The album was a gateway to festivals and venues across the west coast.
 Including Kirkland Uncorked, Brewfest and Omaha’s Summerfest, even headlining at NICfest in Casper, WY.
-The fan favorite Pom Pom championed Clever Girl, this marks the start of the Dean’s spectrum in songwriting.
+The fan-favorite Pom Pom championed Clever Girl; this marks the start of Dean’s spectrum in songwriting.

 The track Caramel opened a new vein of introspective instrumental music for the songwriter.
-This year we have heard four new singles to date, the songs vary from the uptempo, “uptown funk” esque Half-stack to the somber Not This Time, his most autobiographical song to date.
-Where Dean has a defining sound, the strokes in subject and tone are broad, yet engaging.
-Like catching up with an old friend, one you haven’t seen in years.
+In 2018 he released four singles.
+The songs vary from the uptempo, “uptown funk” esque Half-stack to the somber Not This Time, his most autobiographical song to date.
+Where Dean does not has a defining sound, his strokes are subject and tone are broad, yet engaging.
+Like catching up with an old friend.
+One you haven’t seen in years.

-Dean has been hard at work in the studio on his next album tentatively named A Moment of the Infinite; the album has been co-written and produced by Spencer Jones and Rob Gardner.
-It is set to release December of 2019.
+Dean has been hard at work in the studio on his next album tentatively named Kiss me first; the album has been co-written and produced by Spencer Jones and Rob Gardner.
+It is set to release February of 2020.
 A subsequent tour across the US will follow.